openconfig/featureprofiles/feature/bgp/policybase/otg_tests/actions-MED_LocPref_prepend_flow-control/README.md

 ### Applying configuration

 For each section of configuration below, prepare a gnmi.SetBatch  with all the configuration items appended to one SetBatch.
 Then apply the configuration to the DUT in one gnmi.Set using the `replace` option.
+> WARNING: ensure that replacement do not remove pre-existing configuration objects necessary for DUT manage,ent access and base operation

 #### Initial Setup:

 *   Connect DUT port-1, 2 to ATE port-1, 2